 - 596E BEHAVE RIOTOUS MANNER WHILST DRUNK 7405.16.A

-As a result of the introduction of this Amendment, and changes to police responses, there has been a decrease in the number of offences recorded against the category D22 Drunk and disorderly in public in 2020.
+As a result of changes to police responses, there has been a decrease in the number of offences recorded against the category D22 Drunk and disorderly in public as shown in the figure below.

 In March 2020 a state of emergency was enacted in Victoria and this resulted in the Chief Health Officer (CHO) receiving additional powers under the Public Health and Wellbeing Act 2008 to issue directions to restrict movement to help contain the spread of coronavirus.
 These health responses have resulted in periods with varying levels of restrictions on people’s movements; including working from home wherever possible, remote learning for students, the introduction of curfews, temporary closures of some businesses, restrictions on activities deemed non-essential, limits to social gatherings, and new hygiene sanitation practices, including the introduction of mask-wearing in public.

 An on-the-spot COVID-19 penalty infringement notices individuals and businesses were introduced in response to breaches of the CHO’s Directions.
 These fines are recorded in LEAP under new codes:

 - 837AP REFUS/FAIL COMPLY DIR/REQ AUTH OFF (IND)

 - 837AQ REFUS/FAIL COMPLY DIR/REQ AUTH OFF (B/C)